 The AB 2398 Operations Training Guide and Management Methodology is provided for use by authorized personnel designated to conduct operations and execution of the California Carpet Stewardship Program.
-The information contained within the training guide is intended for internal use only and CARE recommends it should not be posted as a public facing document.
+The information contained within the training guide is intended for internal use only.